40net-cloud/fortinet-azure-solutions/FortiGate/Active-Active-ELB-ILB/README.md

 - Source: Restrict which IP can connect to the service here or set this to all
 - Destination:  The VIP created in step one
 - Service: The destination port on the internal server
 - NAT: Source NAT is not needed for an Active/Passive setup.
 For an Active/Active setup it is recommended so the packet is returning to the firewall that maintains the state of the session.
-Alternatively, the FGSP protocol can be used to sync the state and have assymetric traffic across 2 active FortiGate VMs
+Alternatively, the FGSP protocol can be used to sync the state and have asymmetric traffic across 2 active FortiGate VMs

 <p align="center">
   <img width="500px" src="images/inbound-fgt-policy-nat.png" alt="fortigate policy">